Fraudulent Misrepresentation

 If proven in court, the party who was tricked can:

-- Cancel the contract
+Cancel the contract

-- Get money to cover their losses
+Get money to cover their losses

-- Make the deceptive party pay extra as a punishment (in some cases)
+Make the deceptive party pay extra as a punishment (in some cases)

 Small businesses that work with government contracts often face accusations of misrepresentation.
 Federal rules, such as the Code of Federal Regulations (CFR), stress the need to be honest when dealing with government purchases.
 The Small Business Act and the Small Business Administration (SBA) protect the interests of small businesses trying to get government contracts.

-Protecting Small-Business Interests
+Protecting Small-Business Concerns

 Limitation of Liability and Material Facts

-In commercial disparagement, the principle of limitation of liability gains prominence.
 Businesses may include disclaimers to limit their exposure to specific fraud claims.
 However, they are still responsible for providing accurate and transparent information in good faith.
 Parties should disclose facts essential to the decision-making process to prevent false representation.

 Remedies for Fraudulent Misrepresentation

+Actual damages for fraudulent misrepresentation can include rescission of the contract and damages.
+Rescission of the contract is the most common remedy.
+Rescission renders the contract voidable (instead of simply "void").
 If this is not possible, the parties may keep the contract.
 This restores the parties to their pre-contractual positions.
 You can claim damages only for actual losses caused by the type of fraud.

 FindLaw will earn a commission if you purchase business formation products through these affiliate links.

-Meet FindLaw's trusted partner LegalZoom, the #1 online business formation provider
+Meet FindLaw's trusted partner LegalZoom, an industry leader in online business formations

 Kickstart your LLC in minutes!